aylinko/PersonalSite/work.md

 #### MIT Capstone
 **Tools Used:**  R, Tableau

 Recidivism was analyzed and visualized by using a combination of prison and frisk data.
-The goal was to find out why recividism occurs    in Boston
+The goal was to find out why recividism occurs    in Boston.

 ### **Imprisonment vs. Country Corruption & Government Type**